ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

 ### Models

+These must be backed by a mongo database.
+Create a model with the following properties.

 - Game: a single Blackjack game.
 Properties:
   - Player bet (`Number`): number of Horizons Dollars the player has bet.
   - Deck of cards the game is being played with.
 Must be shuffled.
   - Player hand `Array` of cards in the players hand.
   - Dealer hand `Array` of cards in the dealers hand.
   - Is game over (`Boolean`): true if game is over, false otherwise.

+The game must be stored to the database on every request, because a game can be closed and played later.
+On every request that needs the game: retrieve it, make changes and store it back.

 ### Part 1: Backend Section.